Wardrobe Guide – What To Wear For Engagement Photos

-We will have specific recommendations depending on the location you choose.
+We will have specific recommendations depending on the location that you choose.
 However, we want you to wear clothing that showcases your personality.
 It’s all about styling and planning.
-The more time you invest in choosing a wardrobe for your photo shoot, the happier you will be with the results.
+The more time you invest in selecting a wardrobe for your photo shoot, the happier you will be with the results.
 Leaving the details to the last minute creates stress and takes the fun out of the day.
 Don’t hesitate to consult with us on options for colors and accessories.

-- Accessories: Keep it to a minimum.
+Accessories: Keep it to a minimum.
 Avoid hats, hair ornaments, and sparkly or costume jewelry unless it does not distract from the main subject, you.

-- Footwear: Avoid running shoes, white socks and heavy footwear.
+Footwear: Avoid running shoes, white socks, and heavy footwear.
 Also, consider fashionable boots, sandals or bare feet for casual photos.

-- In general, you should bring at least two to three different outfits to the shoot and we can help you decide what would be most appropriate.
+In general, you should bring at least two to three different outfits to the shoot, and we can help you decide what would be most appropriate.

 Looking good on camera doesn’t require a makeup artist, but professional makeup tips help.
 Even if you prefer a natural look, the camera tends to exaggerate flaws and create artificial ones.
 Who needs that?
 These camera-friendly makeup tips focus on makeup application that enhances rather than detracts from your looks.

-- Minimize Shadows: As photos are two-dimensional, the camera ages the subject by enhancing dark, fine lines and wrinkles.
-To compensate, gently apply a lighter shade of concealer makeup to darker areas: around the eyes, crevices and expression lines.
+Minimize Shadows: As photos are two-dimensional, the camera ages the subject by enhancing dark, fine lines, and wrinkles.
+To compensate, gently apply a lighter shade of concealer makeup to darker areas: around the eyes, crevices, and expression lines.
 Next, using an upward stroke, apply a light layer of foundation makeup over the face including lips.
 Blend makeup at the edges.
 Except for corrective work, use foundation makeup colors closely matching the natural skin color.

-- Bronze or Blush: Various makeup effects can be achieved with blush.
+Bronze or Blush: Various makeup effects can be achieved with blush.
 Bronzer makeup powder is widely successful and produces a natural or lightly sculpted look, depending on its application.

-- To apply powder blush: blow off excess from the brush and apply lightly to cheekbones and above the outer corners of eyes to the temple.
+To apply powder blush: blow off excess from the brush and apply gently to cheekbones and above the outer corners of eyes to the temple.
 For a makeup application guide, make a wide peace sign with a hand.
 Rotate 90 degrees towards your nose.
 Palms out, place the point of the “V” at your hairline and align with the corner of your eye and the bottom finger resting on the cheekbone.
 Focus color at or one finger below this area on the cheek, and at or above this area around the eyes.
 Apply a second thin layer on checks and blend lightly at edges as needed.

-- **Additional makeup tip: To soften lines, lightly swipe the lid and brow area once or twice with a powder makeup brush dipped in light pink blush.
+**Additional makeup tip: To soften lines, lightly wipe the lid and brow area once or twice with a powder makeup brush dipped in light pink blush.

-- **Additional makeup tip: Apply a lighter lip color or gloss only to the center of lips to enhance a pouty look.
+**Additional makeup tip: Apply a lighter lip color or gloss only to the center of lips to enhance a pouty look.